Last updated: May 13, 2026

-Breezy HR costs $0/month on the Bootstrap free plan, $157/month for Startup, $273/month for Growth, and $439/month for Business on annual billing.
+Breezy HR pricing starts at $0/month on the Bootstrap free plan, $157/month for Startup, $273/month for Growth, and $439/month for Business on annual billing.
 Monthly billing runs higher: $189, $329, and $529, respectively.
 A fifth tier, Pro, requires a custom sales quote.
 That puts Breezy in the mid-range of ATS pricing - more expensive than JazzHR but significantly cheaper than enterprise platforms like Greenhouse or Lever.

-This guide breaks down what each Breezy HR plan actually includes, maps the add-on costs that aren’t obvious from their pricing page, and compares Breezy to five alternatives - including options with AI sourcing that Breezy doesn’t offer.
+This guide breaks down what each Breezy HR plan includes and maps the add-on costs that aren’t obvious from their pricing page.
+Five alternatives are also compared here, including platforms with AI sourcing that Breezy doesn’t offer at any tier.

 TL;DR:

-• No native sourcing or outreach.
+- No native sourcing or outreach.
 Breezy covers ATS functions only.
-For AI sourcing and multi-channel outreach, Pin bundles email, LinkedIn, and SMS at a 48% response rate with no per-channel add-ons.
+For AI sourcing and multi-channel outreach, Pin bundles email, LinkedIn, and SMS with 5x better response rates and no per-channel add-ons.

 What Does Breezy HR Actually Cost in 2026?